Canon 1D Mark III versus Canon 1Ds

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1Ds is somewhat larger (1 percent) than the Canon 1D Mark III.
-Moreover, the 1Ds is markedly heavier (10 percent) than the 1D Mark III.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D Mark III and the Canon 1Dsare of equal size.
+However, the 1Ds is markedly heavier (10 percent) than the 1D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1Ds) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (1D Mark III).
 You can find a comprehensive overview of suitable optics in the Canon EF Lens Catalog.